-The Children's Act 198915 introduced 'Significant Harm' as the threshold that justifies compulsory intervention in family life in the best interests of children.
+The Children's Act 198916 introduced 'Significant Harm' as the threshold that justifies compulsory intervention in family life in the best interests of children.
 When making a referral to the police, you should demonstrate the reasons why you suspect that a child is suffering or likely to suffer significant harm.
-Physical abuse, sexual abuse, emotional abuse and neglect are all categories of significant harm.
-Harm is defined as 'ill treatment or impairment of health and development'.